How to become a Doctor of Osteopathic Medicine

 - A bachelor’s degree from an accredited college or university in the United States

-- Eight semester hours of biology, general chemistry and physics
+- Eight semester hours of biology/zoology, general chemistry, and physics

 - Six semester hours of English, English composition, speech or literature